All the reasons why TSA PreCheck is worth it (now more than ever)

 You aren’t guaranteed TSA PreCheck benefits

+On the previous note about arriving to the airport later, I feel I should mention something very important.
 Just because you have TSA PreCheck does not mean you’ll always speed through security.
 Things can still happen to slow your experience.
-There are times when you’ll want make sure you leave for the airport just as early as you did before enrolling in this trusted traveler service.
+There are times when you’ll want to make sure you leave for the airport just as early as you did before enrolling in this trusted traveler service.

 Hours of operation